thibaultdvx/tuto-doc/docs/tutorial/api/docstrings.rst

 The very first step to properly document a Python project is to write **docstrings**.

-To do that, I recommend the very useful VSCode extension [autodocstring](https://marketplace.visualstudio.com/items?itemName=njpwerner.autodocstring).
+To do that, I recommend the very useful VSCode extension `autoDocstring <https://marketplace.visualstudio.com/items?itemName=njpwerner.autodocstring>`_.
 It will automatically generate the structure of your docstring, and add type hints and default values to it.

 In VSCode settings (``⌘,`` on macOS), you can choose a docstring template among the most commons (``numpy``, ``google``, etc.).
 You can also create your own template.

-To have a a final documentation consistent with the preview that you saw at the beginning of the tutorial, I suggest that you add the following docstrings to ``neuroplot/plot/single/single_plot.py``:
+To have a final documentation consistent with the preview that you saw at the beginning of the tutorial, I suggest that you add the following docstrings to ``neuroplot/plot/single/single_plot.py``:

 .. dropdown:: ``neuroplot/plot/single/single_plot.py``